lsphantom/GP-MyReadsProject-UNDP/README.md

 ## Contributing

-This repository is from the starter code for _all_ Udacity students.
-Therefore, pull requests will not be accepted.
+Pull requests will not be accepted.
+This repository is for a Udacity project submission only.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).